wangerekaharun/StreamReactions/README.md

 ## Paginating Reactions

 On Social apps, a message or a post can get more than 10 reactions and even at times thousands of reactions.
 In such cases, you can not display all these reactions in your app.
-Reactions API allows you to paginate reactions as you fetch them.
+Stream's Android SDK allows you to paginate reactions as you fetch them.
 In this way, you specify the number that you want to fetch according to the UI of your app.

 Here's how an example of to fetch reactions with pagination: